DerKeks8141/HelloKitty/README.md

 # HelloKitty
-Powerful malware that destroys your pc, with hello kitty's cuteness.
+Powerful malware that destroys your pc, with Hello Kitty's cuteness.

 INFO: